SevenShepherd/SevenShepherd.github.io/_posts/2024-09-15-false-teachers-are-arrogant-and-lack-understanding.markdown

 >
 > &mdash; 1 Timothy 6:3-4 NET / NLT (a. tn Grk “teaches other doctrines,” (different from apostolic teaching, cf. 1 Tim 1:3).)

 When false teachers teach such falsehoods they either purposefully, or inadvertently lead their congregations into destruction.
-Once you identify these wolves, flee from them.
+Once you identify these wolves, flee from them. **Repentance and faith go hand and hand.**

+> The gospel can be summarized in different ways.
+Sometimes faith alone is named as the one thing necessary for salvation (see John 3:16; Acts 16:31; Rom.
+10:9; Eph.
+2:8–9), other times repentance alone is named (Luke 24:47; Acts 3:19; 5:31; 17:30; 2 Cor.
+7:10), and sometimes both are named (Acts 20:21). **Genuine faith always involves repentance, and vice versa**.
+>
+> &mdash; The [**ESV Study Bible**]() has over 200+ biblical scholars ([100+](https://www.esv.org/translation/) ESV; 95 Study); 9 countries, 20 denominations, 50 seminaries, colleges, and universities, including Universities of Cambridge, Oxford, London, Japan, California, MIT, Duke, Westminister, Dallas, etc. 20,000 study notes, 80,000 cross-references, 200+ charts, 50+ articles, 240 full-color maps and illustrations.
+Textual Basis: Masoretic Text BHS '83, DSS, LXX, SP, S, Vg; UBS5, NA28. **Note on Acts 2:38.**

+--

+> Because faith involves repentance and repentance involves faith, the Bible in some places speaks of forgiveness as depending on faith (Acts 10:43; 13:38-39), in others as depending on repentance (Luke 24:47; Acts 3:19,26).
+>
+> &mdash; The [AMG Concise Bible Dictionary]() has defined the word Repentance very accurately while remaining readable, and non-technical.

 <br>